MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Notes:

 - `/analyze` enables static analysis of C++ code at compile time to identify critical security and reliability code vulnerabilities.
 It should be enabled throughout a C++ program's entire development timeline.
 Start by enabling at least the "Microsoft Native Recommended" by default as a minimum baseline, then consult the documentation for how to specify additional rules beyond those, notably the C++ Core Guidelines rules, as required by your engineering policies.
 The source code Static Analysis capability is available in both the Visual C++ IDE and in the command-line Build Tools.
 - `/W4` and `/WX` should be enabled wherever possible, to ensure you compile your code cleanly at high warning levels (`W4`) and treat warnings as errors that must be fixed (`WX`).
-Note that these include warnings from the compiler back-end that can and do find uninitialized uses that other static analysis tools cannot, because the compiler does perform interprocedural analysis and inlining when the checking runs.
+Note that these include warnings from the compiler back-end that can and do find uninitialized uses that other static analysis tools can't, because the compiler does perform interprocedural analysis and inlining when the checking runs.
 - BinSkim binary analysis ensures that projects enable a broad range of security features and generate outputs (such as PDBs) that maximize chain-of-custody verification and efficiency of security response.
 Microsoft recommends running the BinSkim tool to analyze all executable binaries (`.sys`, `.dll` or `.exe`) produced for or consumed by your programs.
 Consult the BinSkim User Guide linked above for how to install and run the binary analyzer, and the full list of supported security standards.
 Microsoft recommends that you fix all issues reported as "errors" by the BinSkim tool.
 Microsoft recommends caution and selectively fixing issues reported as "warnings," as resolving these problems may have performance implications or simply may not be required for all scenarios.

 **In Azure and GitHub CI/CD** Microsoft recommends always enabling source code and binary static analysis in release CI/CD scenarios.
 Running source code analysis in context of the local developer machine will prevent introduction of issues early and lower overall costs.
 The rate-of-introduction of binary-level issues tends to be slower than in program code.
 And so it may be sufficient to run this analysis in less frequent pre-release CI/CD scenarios (such as nightly or weekly builds) rather than on every developer commit or pull request.